SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 # Day 71 — 06.09.2026: Re-Drawing the Z Axis Leg Lower A

 Today, I actually wanted to journal the old un-journaled logs as they were piling up like crazy.
-But, instead, I started with the remaining drawing work of the Z Axis Lower Leg A and got stuck in the loophole again.
+But, instead, I remembered that the drawing I had created on 05.09.2026 (yesterday), was absolutely unfabricateable, as I used Ordinate instead of Base Dimensions.

-First things first, I actually don't really know how to create a drawing for a complex part like that for CNC machining.
+To be honest, I actually don't really know how to create a drawing for a complex part like that for CNC machining.
+What I did yesterday was majority guess work and intuition.

-I started with a simple Google Search:
+I started with a simple Google Search using the drawing made yesterday:
 **"WHAT IS GEOMETRICAL MISSING THAT CAN CAUSE SOMEONE BEING UNABLE TO GIVE ME QUOTE?"**

 And well, the answer confirmed the fact that I really needed to start over from scratch.
 This meant that automated workflow was an ideal choice for me, even though I was initially unaware of what exact automated process exists, to what extent and how reliable it actually is.